-Starting a fresh day enjoy the magical sunshine on the flourished valleys & the marvelous typical Berber villages, You leave Imlil for a real discovery of the surroundings Berber villages and local people meeting.
-After few hours hiking, Stop for our field picnic lunch under walnut groves and relax near the river.
+Starting afresh day enjoy the magical sunshine on the flourished valleys & the marvelous typical Berber villages, You leave Imlil for a real discovery of the surroundings Berber villages and local people meeting.
+After a few hours of hiking, stop for our field picnic lunch under walnut groves and relax near the river.
 The walking tour goes further with a spectacular view over Imlil valley & Toubkal Summit.
 Dinner and night at the typical luxury Kasbah Hotel.

 Starting our day to explore the medina with a locale guide.
-You will have the opportunity to see the Mellah, the former Jewish quarter and The Medina as a UNESCO World Heritage Site with beautiful arts and crafts to be found, including objects carved out of local Thuya wood.
+You will have the opportunity to see the Mellah, the former Jewish quarter, and The Medina as a UNESCO World Heritage Site with beautiful arts and crafts to be found, including objects carved out of local Thuya wood.
 You will enjoy a mint tea in one of the local cafés and explore the Atlantic-facing sandy beach.
-Night with breakfast at Hotel
+A night with breakfast at Hotel

-After having a great time and enjoying with different road and places in Morocco with us, Your driver will takes you from you accommodation to Menara Airport depend your flight time, hoping to see you soon
+After having a great time and enjoying different roads and places in Morocco with us, Your driver will take you from your accommodation to Menara Airport depend on your flight time, hoping to see you soon